csound-flossmanual/csound-floss/book/16-d-random.md

 We need to be careful with what we do with rspline's output as it can exceed the limits set by _kmin_ and _kmax_.
-Minimum and maximum values can be set conservatively or the&nbsp;
-[limit](http://www.csound.com/docs/manual/limit.html) opcode could be used to prevent out of range values that could cause problems.
+Minimum and maximum values can be set conservatively or the [limit](http://www.csound.com/docs/manual/limit.html) opcode could be used to prevent out of range values that could cause problems.